 Restrictive use, Class A equipment, intended for use in locations other than residential.

-ET 180iP and ET 210iP are part of ESAB Renegade product family.
+The ET 180iP, ET 210iP and ET 210iP Advanced are part of the ESAB Renegade product family.

 By signing this document, the undersigned declares as manufacturer, or the manufacturer's authorised representative established within the UK, that the equipment in question complies with the safety and environmental requirements stated above.